What Aussie homes will look like in 2030

 Published on

-Our homes and neighbourhoods are evolving rapidly, driven by technology, shifting demographics and changing lifestyles.
-Here's what we can expect from housing in 2020 and beyond.
+Our homes and neighbourhoods are changing fast, shaped by new technology, shifting demographics and evolving lifestyles.

 house of the future apartments high density living